A tornado watch means conditions are right for a tornado. During a tornado watch, staff should be alert to weather conditions.

 A tornado warning means that a tornado has been sighted.
 When you hear the sirens or other notification a tornado warning has been issued, take cover immediately – danger is imminent.

-The Department of Public Safety (DPS) will utilize the emergency notification system to announce when the danger is passed.
+The UA Little Rock Police Department will utilize the emergency notification system to announce when the danger is passed.
 For more weather information, visit the National Weather Service website.

 - Remain calm and avoid panic.